Friday, July 29, 2011

 MS Latin 9474, fol.
 3

-Here St. Anne appears alongside two royal saints as patrons of Anne de Bretagne, Duchess of Brittany
+Here Saint.
+Anne appears alongside two royal saints as patrons of Anne de Bretagne, Duchess of Brittany and twice Queen of France (consort to Charles VIII and Louis XII).

 These images demonstrate Saint Anne’s role as intercessor for those who claim her as their Patron or for those who request her prayers.